Artificalsmart/ibm-data-analyst-/README.md

 # ibm-data-analyst
-this data from course ibm data analyst that's my job and my work, i hope that will be helpfull for you
+this data from course ibm data analyst that's my job and my work, i hope that will be helpful for you